 Industrial Control Systems

-Industrial Control Systems use technology such as electronic sensors to monitor industrial equipment to ensure that it’s functioning properly.
-Some of the technology is vulnerable to cyber threats that continue to evolve over time.
-That’s why it is important to have strong security solutions.
+Industrial Control Systems use technology, such as electronic sensors, to monitor industrial equipment to ensure that it’s functioning correctly.
+Some of the technology is vulnerable to cyber threats that continue to evolve.
+That’s why it is crucial to have robust security solutions.
 Organizations should ensure that the technology is protected.
 Organizations should consider blocking network access to non-operational technology environments.
 Make sure that each code launched in the environment has been approved.
 Any security issues should be fixed quickly to protect the assets.
 Organizations can also use code signing and whitelisting.

 Eliminate Local Administrator Accounts

 Eliminating these accounts will prevent intruders from gaining easy access to the network.
 Organizations can also assign unique keywords for each account.
 This prevents intruders from gaining access even if they were to hack an administrator.
 The alternative is to make sure that the administrator has a complex password that is extremely hard to identify.
 Microsoft has developed a tool to help organizations and administrators create complex passwords.